aurule/npc/README.md

 * `--purge`: After moving the files, remove any empty directories within the root characters path
 * `--verbose`: Show each change as it's made

+## Edit Settings

+While you can edit settings files manually (see [Configuration](#configuration) below), you can also use the `settings` command to easily open the desired settings file.

+Options:

+* `location`: The settings file to open.
+Use `user` to open your user settings, or `campaign` to open the current campaign's settings.

 # Gotchas

 ## Using both `search` and `ignore`